Nayak-Aishwary/java-challenge/readme.md

 The API will be accessible at `http://localhost:8082/api/v1/employees`.

+## Security and Logging

+- **Spring Security**: Utilized for authentication and authorization.
+- **AOP Logging**: Method invocations and responses are logged using Aspect-Oriented Programming (AOP).

+Enhancing application security and monitoring.

 ### User Authentication

 For testing the user authentication and role-based access control features, you can use the following example users: